evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 The maximum DC charging speed is 110kW.
 A full charge from 0 - 100% would take 67 minutes, while a more common scenario of 10-80% would take 36 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 59% resulting in an actual charge speed including time loss on 93kW.
 Each charge session would take 31 minutes and 37 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 31,7kWh/100km, 1000km will take 10 hours and 50 minutes to drive.
-This will requires five charge sessions charging from 5% to 59%.
+This trip will require five charge session(s) charging from 5% to 59%.
 The total time lost for charging will be 150 minutes.
 ### Onboard charger